Request a Demo Search

 • The ability to operate seamlessly across multiple venues or locations for large-scale events or organizations with dispersed operations.

-5. Receive real-time updates on volunteers
+5. Receive real-time updates on volunteers.

-Event dynamics can shift rapidly, and real-time updates are crucial for staying flexible and organized.
-Use an app that provides real-time updates reporting how many volunteers have checked in.
-Not only is it convenient for your volunteers who have checked themselves in, but it’s massive support for your busy line managers who need to keep track of who’s working their shifts.
+These tools make it convenient for your volunteers who have checked themselves in and support your busy line managers who need to keep track of who’s working their shifts.
 Platforms that track volunteer check-ins in real-time help you:

 • Monitor attendance in the moment, allowing you to quickly identify no-shows and gaps in coverage.